-An avid chamber musician, she performs in the Muzika Piano Trio, the Heide-Rivest Duo and the Racine String Quartet as well as performing regularly as a violinist and violist with and the Lakeside Strings.
-As a soloist, she has performed with the Carthage College Chamber Orchestra, the Southern Lakes Masterpiece Chorale Orchestra, the Milton-Janesville Choral Union Orchestra and the Rock Prairie Chamber Orchestra at the University of Wisconsin-Rock County.
-Recent activities include the world premiere of Irish composer Martin O’Leary’s piano trio titled Avanti, a piece written for the Muzika Piano Trio.
+An avid chamber musician, she performs in the Muzika Piano Trio and the Driftless String Trio.
+As a violin soloist, she has performed with the Carthage College Chamber Orchestra, the Southern Lakes Masterpiece Chorale Orchestra, the Milton-Janesville Choral Union Orchestra, the Turtle Creek Chamber Orchestra and the Rock Prairie Chamber Orchestra.

-Darlene received her Bachelor of Arts degree in 1992 in music education from the University of Wisconsin-Milwaukee.
-In 2004 she completed her Masters of Music in Violin Performance from the University of Wisconsin-Madison.
+Darlene received her Bachelor of Arts degree in music education from the University of Wisconsin-Milwaukee.
+She received her Masters of Music in Violin Performance from the University of Wisconsin-Madison.

-In addition to her performing career, Mrs. Rivest is an active teacher and clinician.
-She teaches privately and has presented music clinics with students from throughout Wisconsin and Illinois.
+In addition to her performing career, Mrs. Rivest is an active teacher, conductor and clinician.
+Darlene is the conductor of the Lakeshore Youth Philharmonic Sinfonia Orchestra in Kenosha.
+She has taught on the faculties of the University of Wisconsin-Whitewater, Beloit College and Carthage College.
+Additionally, Darlene teaches private violin and viola lessons and has presented music clinics with students from throughout Wisconsin and Illinois.